Rossellah/rossellah/README.md

 🎓 Currently a **BSIT student at University of Abra**
 🤖 Exploring **Machine Learning, Web Application Development**, and building cool projects

-Outside of school and work, I enjoy tinkering with new tech, improving my skills, and working on coding projects that spark creativity.
+Outside of school, I enjoy tinkering with new tech, improving my skills, and working on coding projects that spark creativity.

 ---